wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 There are two scenarios the Wallarm node marks a request as the `overlimit_res` attack:

-* The Wallarm node is configured in such a way that it should spend no more than `N` milliseconds on incoming request processing (default value: `1000`).
+* The Wallarm node is configured in such a way that it should spend no more than `N` milliseconds on incoming requests processing (default value: `1000`).
 If the request is not processed during the specified timeframe, then the processing of the request will be stopped and the request marked as an `overlimit_res` attack.

     You can specify the custom time limit and change the default node behavior when the limit is exceeded using the [rule **Fine-tune the overlimit_res attack detection**](user-guides/rules/configure-overlimit-res-detection.md).